MilaNLProc/twitter-demographer/README.rst

 * Documentation: https://twitter-demographer.readthedocs.io.

 **Note** the API is still under development (e.g., we have a lot of logging going on behind the scene) feel free to suggest improvements or submit PRs!

-We are also working on improving the documentation and adding more examples!
+**Note** In addition to this, it's often important to double check predictions; we suggest sampling some tweets and checking the various annotations manually (e.g., age, gender, sentiment).

 If you find this useful, please remember to cite the following paper: